Incremental and Modular Context-sensitive Analysis: Experiments

-\paragraph{Analyzing from scratch.} We first study the analysis from scratch of all the benchmarks for all approaches, to observe the overhead introduced by the bookkeeping of the algorithms.
+We first study the analysis from scratch of all the benchmarks for all approaches, to observe the overhead introduced by the bookkeeping of the algorithms.
 The analysis times in milliseconds are shown in Table~\ref{tab:from_scratch}.
-For each benchmark, four rows are shown, corresponding to the four analysis algorithms mentioned earlier: monolithic (\texttt{mon}), monolithic incremental ({\tt mon\_inc}), modular ({\tt mod}), and, lastly, modular incremental ({\tt mod\_inc}), i.e., the proposed approach.
+For each benchmark, four rows are shown, corresponding to the four analysis algorithms mentioned earlier: monolithic (\texttt{mon}), monolithic incremental ({\tt mon-inc}), modular ({\tt mod}), and, lastly, modular incremental ({\tt mod-inc}), i.e., the proposed approach.
 In the monolithic setting, the overhead introduced is negligible.
 Interestingly, the incremental modular analysis performs better overall than simply modular even in analysis from scratch.
 This is due to the reuse of local information specially in complex benchmarks such as {\tt ann}, {\tt peephole}, {\tt warplan}, or {\tt witt}.
-In the best cases (e.g., {\tt witt} or \texttt{cleandirs} analyzed with \texttt{shfr}) the performance of incremental modular competes with monolithic thanks to the incremental updates, dropping from $0.25s$ to $0.15s$, and from $1.2s$ to $0.8s$ respectively.
+In the best cases (e.g., {\tt witt}, \texttt{cleandirs}, or {\tt check\_links} analyzed with \texttt{shfr}) the performance of incremental modular competes with monolithic thanks to the incremental updates, dropping from $20s$ to $3s$, from $1.2s$ to $0.8s$, and from $2.5s$ to $1.2s$ respectively.

-Note that a smaller program does not necessarily imply that the analyzer will run faster, because it depends on the structure of the code and the data transformations performed.
-Also, the cost of performing a modular analysis highly depends on the module scheduling policy, and whether the modular partitions were correctly produced, e.g., in this case, if the programmer divided the program in a reasonable manner.
+Note that a smaller program does not necessarily imply that the analyzer will run faster, it depends on the structure of the code and the kind of data that the program operates with.
+Also, the cost of performing a modular analysis highly depends on the module scheduling policy, and whether the modular partitions were correctly produced.
+In this case, if the programmer divided the program in a reasonable manner.
 For example, analyzing \texttt{boyer} (with any domain) modularly comes at no cost, while in the case of \texttt{cleandirs} it is 3 times slower than doing it monolithically.